-Operating a Nest thermostat is one of the best ways to perfect the day-to-day schedule of your comfort system.
+Installing a Nest thermostat is one of the best ways to improve the daily schedule of your comfort system.
 This smart thermostat can be taught your preferences and automatically make adjustments.
-But as you may expect, it won’t work properly or at all if you see an error code appear.
-The precise error code offers useful information about the underlying problem, something a trained technician can use to offer solutions that much sooner.
+But as you might expect, it won’t work well or at all if you see an error code appear.
+The exact error code supplies useful information about the underlying problem, something a knowledgeable technician can use to provide solutions that much faster.

-Listed below are seven of the most frequent error codes you may encounter on your Nest thermostat.
-We’ll walk you through the basics of each error code as well as how you could address it and the projected cost to do so.
-Don’t forget that while the investment will ultimately depend on the exact Nest model, you can count on paying around $75-$200 for repairs.
-This should include travel and labor costs on top of any specific hardware needed to finish repairs.
+Here are seven of the most common error codes you might find on your Nest thermostat.
+We’ll explain the basics of each error code on top of how you can fix it and the projected cost to do so.
+Don’t forget that while the price will ultimately hinge on the specific Nest model, you can anticipate paying about $75-$200 for repairs.
+This should include travel and labor costs as well as any specific components needed to wrap up repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is shut off.
-As this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on the screen until the problem is fixed.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is shut off.
+Since this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will continue to be displayed until the problem is fixed.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring might have disconnected or become damaged, or a disconnection may have occurred further along in the electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A trained technician should check electrical connections and wiring until they uncover the root of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring may have disconnected or become damaged, or a disconnection could have happened further along in the electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A knowledgeable technician can inspect electrical connections and wiring until they find the root of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
+Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
 More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not merely a software issue.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start looking at connectors.
+They’ll first perform a factory reset of your thermostat to ensure it’s not just a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start checking connectors.

-They’ll shut off the power and progressively check each wire, ensuring they are fully inserted into the connector with the proper amount of uncovered copper.
-After they pinpoint the problem connector, it can be replaced for a new one.
+They’ll disconnect the power and slowly inspect each wire, making sure they are fully attached into the connector with the correct amount of exposed copper.
+When they find the damaged connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is particularly hot.
-The HVAC system can shut down and stop delivering power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will subsequently turn off.
-In the event the breakers are on, you can inspect a few other places before contacting a professional technician.
+This critical error code can show up when the weather outside is especially hot.
+The HVAC system can fail and stop delivering power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat depletes and the thermostat will finally shut down.
+Assuming the breakers are on, you can inspect a couple of other places before contacting a professional technician.

-Since this error can consume your thermostat’s battery, the first step may be providing enough power to determine if this specific error code is what you’re dealing with.
-You can separate the thermostat from its base and deliver power with a USB cable.
-In the event it reveals error code 195, you may continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t uncover anything wrong with these components, it will probably be best to get in touch with a pro.
+As this error can deplete your thermostat’s battery, the first step could be providing enough power to figure out if this specific error code is what you’re dealing with.
+You can separate the thermostat from its base and provide power through a USB cable.
+If it displays error code 195, you may continue to visually examine components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t find anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than needed.
-This will sometimes stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-Your technician will meticulously investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical malfunction with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
+This may stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+Your technician can cautiously examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it can still prevent you from using the Nest thermostat how you want to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting enough power.
-You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you need a Nest Power Connector.
+While this error code isn’t critical, it may still keep you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining sufficient power.
+You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-During installation of a Nest Power Connector, you may notice error code E297 appear.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you may notice error code E297 show up.
+This can be remedied by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excess power is sent inside the Nest’s wiring, it may damage internal components and could even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to guard against electrical damage, it’s suggested to switch the power off as soon as you can.
-You can then get a hold of a professional technician with the proper experience detecting and fixing electrical malfunctions.
+Similar to error code e103, e104 is a critical error originating from an overcurrent.
+If excessive power is sent using the Nest’s wiring, it can damage internal components and may even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to protect from electrical damage, it’s recommended to shut the power off as soon as possible.
+You can then get a hold of a professional technician with the proper experience diagnosing and fixing electrical damage.

 e73 – Critical